lukeclewlow/C.V./README.md

 - Writing Elegant Code
 - Technology and the future
 - Lifelong learning
-- Recently involved building [this app](https://itunes.apple.com/app/ticklefluff/id965582073?mt=8), I was involved in the entire process which was an awesome experience but wrote all the music and the sound effects myself (yes, I am the voice of ticklefluff!)
+- Recently involved building [this app](https://itunes.apple.com/app/ticklefluff/id965582073?mt=8), I was involved in the entire process which was an awesome experience but wrote all the music and the sound effects myself (yes, I am the voice of ticklefluff!
+And no, I don't sound like that in real life!)

 ## Education